-Regarding the sensitivity of impairment tests to changes in key variables, the sensitivity analysis indicates that a reasonably expected change in one of the key variables (terminal growth rate and weighted average cost of capital), with the other variable remaining unchanged, does not result in impairment of investments in subsidiaries and Končar - Generators and Motors Inc. A reasonably expected change in key variables by management is considered to be a change of 50 basis points.
+Impairment analysis for investment in the company Končar - Steel Structures Inc did not result in indications for impairment.
+Regarding the sensitivity of impairment tests to changes in key variables, the sensitivity analysis indicates that a reasonably expected change in one of the key variables (terminal growth rate and weighted average cost of capital), with the other variable remaining unchanged, does not result in impairment of investments in subsidiary Končar - Steel Structures Inc. A reasonably expected change in key variables by management is considered to be a change of 50 basis points.